A Closer Look at Generative AI

 Training generative AI models

 The process by which models are developed to accommodate all this data is called training.
 A couple of underlying techniques are at play here for different types of models.
 ChatGPT uses what's called a transformer (that's what the T stands for).
 A transformer derives meaning from long sequences of text to understand how different words or semantic components might be related to one another, then determine how likely they are to occur in proximity to one another.
-These transformers are run unsupervised on a vast corpus of natural language text in a process called pretraining (that's the in ChatGPT), before being fine-tuned by human beings interacting with the model.
+These transformers are run unsupervised on a vast corpus of natural language text in a process called pretraining (that's the P in ChatGPT), before being fine-tuned by human beings interacting with the model.

 Another technique used to train models is what's known as a generative adversarial network, or GAN.
 In this technique, you have two algorithms competing against one another.
 One is generating text or images based on probabilities derived from a big data set; the other is a discriminative AI, which has been trained by humans to assess whether that output is real or AI-generated.
 The generative AI repeatedly tries to "trick" the discriminative AI, automatically adapting to favor outcomes that are successful.
 Once the generative AI consistently "wins" this competition, the discriminative AI gets fine-tuned by humans and the process begins anew.